learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/PyAutoGUI/Automation_with_PyAutoGUI.md

 PyAutoGui is a Python module that allows you to programmatically control the mouse and keyboard to automate tasks.
 In this tutorial, we'll cover the basics of PyAutoGui and some advanced features.
 You can find the official documentation for it [here](https://pyautogui.readthedocs.io/en/latest/index.html).

+## Requirements
+- PyAutoGUI works on Windows/Mac/Linux and on Python 2 & 3.
+- So you will need to have installed Python first.
+You can refer to [this website](https://realpython.com/installing-python/) for installation details.
+- This tutorial shows examples in Python 3.

 ## What can you do with PyAutoGUI?
-- You can simulate mouse movement!
-The mouse can be moved to any desired location on the screen and used to click on things as well.
+- **Simulate mouse movement:** The mouse can be moved to any desired location on the screen and used to click on things as well.
+  *You can*: Automate the process of clicking through a series of buttons in a software application.

-- You can simulate keypresses without having to touch the keyboard.
+- **Simulate keypresses:** Simulate keypresses without having to touch the keyboard.
+  *You can*: Automate the process of filling out a form on a website by simulating keypresses to enter text.

-- Take screenshots.
+- **Take screenshots.**
+  *You can*: Capture screenshots of the entire screen or just a portion of it to document the state of a program or website.

-- Find a particular image on a screen.
+- **Find a particular image on a screen.**
+  *You can*: Locate a specific image within the current screen to automate tasks that require interacting with elements that are not easily accessible through other means.

-- Display alerts and message boxes.
+- **Display alerts and message boxes.**
+  *You can*: Provide feedback to the user or prompt the user to take a specific action by displaying custom alerts and message boxes on the screen.

 ## Installation